Welcome to the Suzuki GT750 Kettle Club Website

 ‘MULTI ILLORUM NUNC NON VIDETIS’

-Roughly translated, the Club’s moto states “you don’t see many of them about” and there was a time when that might well have been true.
-But given the size of this club today and its current rate of growth, we might well consider a change of moto to something like; “UBI SUNT OMNIA EX?” – “Where the **** are they all coming from?!”
+Roughly translated, the Club’s motto states “you don’t see many of them about” and there was a time when that might well have been true.
+But given the size of this club today and its current rate of growth, we might well consider a change of motto to something like; “UBI SUNT OMNIA EX?” – “Where the **** are they all coming from?!”

 The widely renowned Kettle Club can trace its history back to 1995 and it owes its entire existence to one of the most distinctive and innovative motorcycles ever to come out of the land of the rising sun in the 70’s.
 The aim of the club is simple; to promote the joys of Kettle ownership and to maintain the machines’ continued presence on the roads of the UK and abroad, indeed, the club prides itself on being what is probably, the largest living depository of knowledge on the GT750.
 One of its greatest strengths however, is that it has always been a family oriented club, keen to foster a new generation of Kettle owners that will hopefully take the club forward into the future.